Ready. Set. Finish. is now evergreen!

-The course that's moving creators from "Here's what I'm working on," to "Here's what I finished." is full right now.
-(Gasp!)
+That's right.
+The course that's moving creators of all kinds from "Here's what I want to do," to "Here's what I did," is available to you in full, right now.

 RSF is a right fit if

 You’re someone who has moves to make and something to give.
 You may not be looking to change the world but you’re looking to change your luck.
 Trouble is, right now you can’t seem to get to the one thing that’s most important.

 You’re dying to finish something.

 1) An amateur creator oversaturated with inspiration.
 In fact, if you see one more quote on a landscape photo you might have to punch yourself in the face.
 You hate how your ideas circle frantically in your mind but lay dormant to the world.